Faramir: The Return of the King

-The following evening, Faramir sent his company to reinforce the garrison at Osgiliath, while he and three men rode to Minas Tirith.
-They were pursued by the Nazgûl.
-Faramir rode back to help the fallen and was rescued by Gandalf.
-At Minas Tirith, Faramir reported to Denethor and Gandalf that he had met Frodo and Sam.
-Denethor became angry that Faramir had let them go to Mordor with the Ring, instead of bringing it to him.
+The following evening, Faramir sends his company to reinforce the garrison at Osgiliath, while he and three men ride to Minas Tirith.
+They are pursued by the Nazgûl.
+Faramir rides back to help the fallen and is rescued by Gandalf.
+At Minas Tirith, Faramir reports to Denethor and Gandalf that he had met Frodo and Sam.
+Denethor becomes angry that Faramir had let them go to Mordor with the Ring, instead of bringing it to him.

-The Witch-king of Angmar, leader of the Nazgûl, led a large army from Minas Morgul, and seized Osgiliath.
-Faramir stayed with the rearguard, and was gravely wounded.
-The city's cavalry brought him back to Minas Tirith, and the Battle of the Pelennor Fields began.
-Denethor believed the unconscious Faramir to be fatally injured.
-He had a funeral pyre built for himself and Faramir.
-The Hobbit Pippin Took, sworn into Denethor's service, alerted Gandalf, and Faramir was rescued from the flames.
-Mad with grief, Denethor jumped onto the pyre, burning himself alive.
+The Witch-king of Angmar, leader of the Nazgûl, leads a large army from Minas Morgul, and seizes Osgiliath.
+Faramir stays with the rearguard, and is gravely wounded.
+The city's cavalry bring him back to Minas Tirith, and the Battle of the Pelennor Fields begins.
+Denethor believes the unconscious Faramir to be fatally injured.
+He has a funeral pyre built for himself and Faramir.
+The Hobbit Pippin Took, sworn into Denethor's service, alerts Gandalf, and Faramir is rescued from the flames.
+Mad with grief, Denethor lies down on the pyre, burning himself alive.

-After the battle, Aragorn healed Faramir with athelas in the Houses of Healing.
-Recuperating, Faramir met the Lady Éowyn of Rohan, and fell in love with her.
-At first, Éowyn refused his advances, only desiring to find honour in death.
-But soon she loved him in return.
-Faramir became Steward, and prepared the city for the arrival of Aragorn, now King of Gondor.
-On the day of the coronation, Faramir surrendered his Stewardship.
-Aragorn, however, renewed the office, announcing that as long as his line lasted, Faramir's descendants would be Stewards of Gondor.
-He made Faramir Prince of Ithilien.
-In addition, as Steward Faramir served as the King's chief counsellor and ruled Gondor when the King was absent.
-With Éowyn, he settled in Ithilien, among the hills of the Emyn Arnen; they had a son named Elboron.
-After Faramir's death at the age of 120, his son succeeded him.
-Barahir, Faramir's grandson, wrote The Tale of Aragorn and Arwen, said in the frame story to have been inserted in the Thain's Book by the writer Findegil.
+After the battle, Aragorn heals Faramir with athelas in the Houses of Healing.
+Recuperating, Faramir meets the Lady Éowyn of Rohan, and falls in love with her.
+At first, Éowyn refuses his advances, only desiring to find honour in death, but soon she loves him in return.
+Faramir becomes Steward, and prepares the city for the arrival of Aragorn, now King of Gondor.
+On the day of the coronation, Faramir surrenders his Stewardship.
+Aragorn, however, renews the office, announcing that as long as his line lasts, Faramir's descendants would be Stewards of Gondor.
+He makes Faramir Prince of Ithilien.
+In addition, as Steward Faramir serves as the King's chief counsellor and rules Gondor when the King is absent.
+With Éowyn, he settles in Ithilien, among the hills of the Emyn Arnen; they have a son named Elboron.
+After Faramir's death at the age of 120, his son succeeds him.
+Barahir, Faramir's grandson, writes The Tale of Aragorn and Arwen, said in the frame story to have been inserted in the Thain's Book by the writer Findegil.